FarronF/limerick-council-meetings/meetings/2022/10/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st September 2022.md

 Branch of the Irish Red Cross, so I would recommend that a detailed report be submitted

+to Limerick City and County Council’s Property Department (email:
+---
-to Limerick City and County Council’s Property Department (email:--- tinaknox@limerick.ie) with further details of the requirements in relation to the desired
+tinaknox@limerick.ie) with further details of the requirements in relation to the desired

 property type, property size and level of investment should be addressed.